sitebay/docs/_vendor/github.com/sitebay/sitebay-docs-theme/content/testpages/tabs-page-1.md

 1. First, add an additional worker node and, if using the Autoscale feature, increase the minimum number of nodes.

    {{< tabs >}}
-   {{< tab "My Site Bay" >}}
+   {{< tab "My SiteBay" >}}
-   Locate the node pool on the details page of your LKE cluster in the My Site Bay.
+   Locate the node pool on the details page of your LKE cluster in the My SiteBay.
 Click the corresponding **Resize Pool** button.
 Increase the size of the node pool by 1.
 For example, if you have 3 nodes in the pool, increase that value to 4.
 For additional instructions, see [Resize a Node Pool](/docs/products/compute/kubernetes/guides/manage-node-pools/#resize-a-node-pool).

    If you are also using the autoscale feature, increase the minimum and maximum nodes by 1.
 This can be done by clicking the corresponding **Autoscale Pool** button and adjusting the minimum and maximum values.
 For more details, see [Autoscale](/docs/products/compute/kubernetes/guides/manage-node-pools/#autoscale-automatically-resize-node-pools).